Cold Email

 Value: v=DMARC1; p=none; rua=mailto:dmarc@yourdomain.com

-p=none means "take no action, just report."
-Once you have confirmed your SPF and DKIM are working correctly (after 1-2 weeks of monitoring), upgrade to p=quarantine and eventually p=reject.
+p=none means "do nothing, just report."
+Once SPF and DKIM look healthy (give it 1-2 weeks of monitoring), step up to p=quarantine and eventually p=reject.

-Do not start with p=reject.
-If your SPF or DKIM is misconfigured, legitimate emails will bounce, including your customer communications.
+Don't start with p=reject.
+If SPF or DKIM is misconfigured, legitimate email will bounce.
+That includes mail to your real customers.

-• MXToolbox (mxtoolbox.com) -- Check SPF, DKIM, DMARC, and blacklist status
+• MXToolbox (mxtoolbox.com) checks SPF, DKIM, DMARC, and blacklist status

-• Google's Email Postmaster Tools -- Shows your domain reputation with Google directly
+• Google's Email Postmaster Tools shows your domain reputation with Google

-Aim for a Mail Tester score of 9/10 or above before starting your campaign.
+Aim for a Mail Tester score of 9/10 or higher before launching.

 A new email domain has no sender reputation.
-Email providers -- Google, Microsoft, and the major corporate mail servers -- do not know whether to trust it.
-Warmup builds that trust by simulating normal email behavior before you start cold sending.
+Google, Microsoft, and the big corporate mail servers don't know whether to trust it.
+Warmup builds that trust by simulating normal email behavior before you start sending cold.

-How warmup works: Tools like Instantly and Smartlead connect your email accounts to a network of other accounts that send and receive emails with each other, reply to those emails, mark them as "not spam," and build up a history of normal engagement.
+How warmup works.
+Tools like Instantly and Smartlead connect your accounts into a network of other accounts that exchange emails with each other, reply, mark them "not spam," and build up a history of normal engagement.
 Over 3-6 weeks, this establishes your domain as a legitimate sender.
 Warmup timeline:

 WeekDaily Sends (Warmup)Inbox Placement